Badge 99 vs Amitbhai: Who has the better stats in Free Fire?

 Lifetime stats

-The YouTuber has also played 3797 duo matches and has emerged victorious in 679 games, with a win rate of 17.88%.
-He has 9836 frags in these matches, sustaining a K/D ratio of 3.15.
+The YouTuber has also played 3075 solo games and has clinched 252 of them, upholding a win rate of 8.19.
+He has eliminated 6728 foes, retaining a K/D ratio of 2.38.

 Ranked stats

-The popular content creator has been featured in 184 squad games, winning 37 of them at a win rate of 20.10%.
-He has also scored close to 500 kills and has retained a K/D ratio of 3.36.

-In the 79 duo matches, the player has a win tally of 11 games, which translates to a win ratio of 13.92%, notching 257 frags with a K/D ratio of 3.78.

-The YouTuber has two victories in 27 solo games.
-In the process, he has killed 78 foes, maintaining a K/D ratio of 3.12.
+The YouTuber has played 32 solo games and has three first-place finishes, which roughly converts to a win ratio of 9.37%.
+In the process, he has notched close to 100 kills, retaining a K/D ratio of 3.38.

-(Note: The stats in this article were recorded at the time of writing.
-They are subject to change as they play more games in Free Fire.)

 Comparison